 DTP translation is important if the appearance is as significant as the text.
 This would be when translating websites, digital media, and printed marketing materials.

 If your translation needs to be print-ready or screen-ready, then a desktop publisher is a worthwhile investment.
-And when you receive the final product, the likelihood for needing additional adjustments will be minimal.
+And when you receive the final product, the likelihood of needing additional adjustments will be minimal.

 Here are some reasons why DTP services are better than doing the work yourself.